This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.

 Can chiropractic care help with hip, back and pelvic pain in pregnancy?

-- Yes, yes, yes!
+Yes, yes, yes!
 Chiropractic adjustments during pregnancy helped me SO much.
 Make sure that your chiropractor is certified and experienced with adjusting pregnant women.
-All chiropractors have to be trained on adjusting expecting mothers but few are experienced and specialize in pregnancy.
+All chiropractors have to be trained on adjusting pregnant women but few are experienced and specialize in pregnancy.
+(You can find more about chiropractic care during pregnancy in my post, Best Tips for Pain in Pregnancy. )

-Can I be experiencing hip, back and pelvic pain in my first trimester?
+Can I be have hip, back and pelvic pain in my first trimester?

-- Yes!
-Many women experience back pain as early as 5-6 gestation.
+Yes!
+Many women (like me) experience back pain as early as 5-6 gestation.
+True story.
 Pelvic and hip pain typically comes a bit later because it is mostly caused by the hormone relaxin and by your growing baby (and belly!).

 What does it mean when your joints hurt during pregnancy?

-- Hip, back, and pelvic pain is expected during mid-to-late pregnancy.
+- During mid-to-late pregnancy, hip, back, and pelvic pain are to be expected.
 It is totally normal to experience pain and discomfort as your body grows, stretches and moves.

 - Your body is producing the hormone relaxin which relaxes your muscles and allows for your bones to widen.
 As your body widens and loosens, your ligaments and muscles get stretched, nerves can get pinched (hello, sciatica pain) and bones can move out of proper alignment.